isralduke/thatbook/21-ecclesiastes.md

 > A man’s wisdom brightens his appearance, and softens his harsh countenance.
 > <a name="8:2">8:2</a> Obey the king’s command,
 > because you took an oath before God to be loyal to him.
-> <a name="8:3">8:3</a> Do not rush out of the king’s presence in haste—do not delay when the matter is unpleasant,
+> <a name="8:3">8:3</a> Do not rush out of the king’s presence in haste — do not delay when the matter is unpleasant,
 > for he can do whatever he pleases.
 > <a name="8:4">8:4</a> Surely the king’s authority is absolute;
 > no one can say to him, “What are you doing?”